siennabienna/workshop-3/README.md

 # Using `rotate` and `translate`

 After the ill-fated attempt of trying to make my swiss cheese clock actually legible, I wanted to have another go at making a slightly better clock.
 To stay on theme, I decided to make it a mouse clock.
-I first created a mouse using 2D shaped in a google drawing, to give me a good reference point on how to draw my mouse using the code.
+I first created a mouse using 2D shapes in a google drawing, to give me a good reference point on how to draw my mouse using the code.

 ![image](https://github.com/user-attachments/assets/430e50a2-3806-4698-8b60-7839dcbd4269)